Safety, recycling & further manufacturer information

 - Short-circuiting the batteries

-They can explode or cause fires and burns.
+may cause them to explode or result in fires and chemical burns.
 Lithium-ion batteries and lithium batteries contain flammable and/or corrosive solutions which, if leaked, can irritate the skin, eyes and mucous membranes.
 When batteries or batteries vent, escaping vapors can pose a health hazard.

-- NEVER store or transport batteries or batteries loose, e.g. trouser pocket, wallet, drawer, or when returning.
+- NEVER store or transport rechargeable batteries or primary batteries loose, e.g. trouser pocket, wallet, drawer, or when returning.
 There is a short circuit and risk of fire!

 - DO NOT mix brands and models, old and new batteries with different charges.